-A Farewell to Arms, A Guide to Berlin, A Moveable Feast, Aleksandr Solzhenitsyn, An Open Book, Andalusia, Antonio Ordóñez, Archibald MacLeish, Arkansas, Author, Bay Township, Book, Cabo Blanco, Creative writing, Cuba, Cubans, Diplomacy, Elizabeth Bishop, Ernest Hemingway, F. Scott Fitzgerald, Hadley Richardson, Hemingway, Key West, Martha Gellhorn, Michigan, Paris, Pauline Pfeiffer, Peru, United States, Write Will, writer
+A Farewell to Arms, A Farewell to Arms (1957 film), A Great Improvisation: Franklin, A Guide to Berlin, A Moveable Feast, Aleksandr Solzhenitsyn, Amblin Entertainment, American Revolution, An Open Book, and the Birth of America, Andalusia, Antisemitism, Antonio Ordóñez, Archibald MacLeish, Arkansas, Associated Press, Author, Bay Township, birthday, Book, Cabo Blanco, Creative writing, Cuba, Cubans, Danby, Death anniversary, Diplomacy, Elizabeth Bishop, Ernest Hemingway, F. Scott Fitzgerald, France, Hadley Richardson, Hemingway, Hemingway & Gellhorn, Kansas City, Key West, Martha Gellhorn, Michigan, Missouri, Nobel Prize in Literature, Paris, Pauline Pfeiffer, Peru, The Kansas City Star, The Sun Also Rises, United States, Vermont, Write Will, writer

 NAME: Ernest Hemingway